 In an incredible short span of time in earth's history homo sapiens has evolved into a civilized human being.
 It may well be that the favorable circumstances that were conducive to its development will end by some event or development.
 Some day the globe may not be able to support its species and human society anymore.
 The phenomenon of man on one of the millions of planets in the universe called Earth will come to a halt then.
 What imprint on cosmic history will our civilisation leave?
 Will its achievements be lost, or have a sequel?

-As to predictions, there are always dangers - even cosmic - such as a meteor hitting the earth.
+As to threats, there are always dangers - even cosmic - such as a meteor hitting the earth.
 No one knows when.
 But it has happened before, erasing complete species like the dinosaurs.
 Mankind may undergo the same fate.
 Preparations are already made to set up communities in areas which might be least effected, even on the planet Mars.
-If such catastrophe would occur it may herald in the emergence of a new manlike species.
+If such catastrophe would occur it may herald in the emergence of a new intelligent species.
 Faced with the different circumstances on Mars man may develop latent functions and senses in a struggle to survive in completely different conditions such as the lower gravitational pull, rare atmosphere and other challenges we have no idea of presently.

 It will probably never happen as the future will always betray the speculations of man.
-Or should we take heed of predictions said to be prophesied by a mother Shipton of Kentish town in the sixteenth century:

 - Castells, Manuel: End of Millennium